ESE-Peasy/NarrateMyWay/docs/about-us.md

 ---

 # About Us
 Our development team consists of four fifth-year Electronic and Software Engineering students from the University of Glasgow.
-All in our final semester we are working towards our university campus and surrounding area even more accessible.
+All in our final semester we are working towards making our university campus and surrounding area even more accessible.

 ## Developer Links